Ruthzee Louijeune: Boston City Council

+Louijeuene has served on the Boston City Council since early 2022.
+She is regarded to be a progressive member of the Democratic Party).

+First term

 Louijeune was elected to Boston City Council in November 2021.
-As a first-time candidate Louijeune had a strong showing in the 2021 election, finishing third behind incumbent council members Michael F. Flaherty and Julia Mejia.
+As a first-time candidate Louijeune had a strong showing in the 2021 election, finishing third in the at-large race behind incumbent council members Michael F. Flaherty and Julia Mejia.
 She is the first Haitian-American to serve on the council.
+Her election the city council was regarded as demonstrating their growing clout in the area's politics.
+According to U.S. Census Bureau data, Greater Boston is home to the third-largest Haitian diaspora population in the United States.
 She took office in January 2022.